pomepome/JoysOfEfficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 - FindCanFromInventory("Automation", bool, default:true) - Find Can from entire inventory or just held by player.

+## Auto Refill Watering Can
+You can refill your watering can automatically when you are beside the water source.

+**[CONFIG]**

+- AutoWaterNearbyCrops("Automation", bool, default:true) - whether this utility is enabled.  ﻿

+- AutoWaterRadius("Automation", int, default:1) - How far tiles can be  affected by this utility.

 ## Gift Information Tooltip
 ![](https://i.imgur.com/NOYidaU.gif)